Skip to content

 Optional: MCP Server for Persistent Access

-If you'd rather not drag sources into every conversation, you can set up a persistent MCP server using Tailscale.
-This lets Claude, ChatGPT, Gemini, or Grok search your entire library, read any source on demand, and run Feynman sessions — all without dragging.
+If you'd rather not drag sources into every conversation, you can set up a persistent MCP server.
+This lets Claude, ChatGPT, Gemini, Grok, or Edison Scientific search your entire library, read any source on demand, and run Feynman sessions — all without dragging.